mkummer225/stop-detection/README.md

-# un-Happy Camper(s)
+# Stop Detection using RoboFlow Inference

-My partner and I live on a very busy intersection here in Denver, there's a local bar that attracts a lot of out of towners, delivery drivers, fast cars, etc... we see a lot of people in a hurry.
+My partner and I live on a very busy intersection here in Denver, there's a local bar, "Happy Camper," that attracts a lot of out of towners, delivery drivers, fast cars, etc... we see a lot of people in a hurry.

 ![Happy Camper brake lights](/assets/happy_camper.jpg)

-The bar in question is **[Happy Camper](https://happycamper.pizza/denver/)** – my partner on the other hand... is an un-happy camper... with all the drivers that barrel through our stop signs.

 The goal of this project is to use object detection to detect and classify drivers that **stop** and **don't stop** at our stop signs.
 Ultimately resulting in real traffic numbers that might serve to influence the county to make our intersection safer.